penguinflys/penguinflys/_posts/2021-01-09-Segmentation-And-Recongnition-Metrics.md

 | $N_{r}, N_{iou}$ | the number of recall blocks and iou blocks, typically set as 100 and 11, respectively.|

-In PASCAL VOC \cite{Everingham2010PascalVOC} Dataset, if multiple detections correspond to 1 ground truth, only 1 detection with the highest score counts as positive, and the remaining counts as FP.
+In [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/) Dataset, if multiple detections correspond to 1 ground truth, only 1 detection with the highest score counts as positive, and the remaining counts as FP.
 Besides, PASCAL takes predictions with IOU larger than 0.5 to calculate AP.
-However, COCO takes AP's mean value with a different AP threshold interval [0.5,0.05,0.95].
+However, [COCO](https://cocodataset.org/#home) takes AP's mean value with a different AP threshold interval [0.5,0.05,0.95].
 Therefore, COCO not only averages AP over all classes but also on the defined IoU thresholds.

 Average recall describes the area doubled under the Recall x IoU curve.
 The Recall x IoU curve plots recall results for each IoU threshold where IoU ∈ [0.5,1.0], with IoU thresholds on the x-axis and recall on the y-axis.